GTRONICK/QBack/README.md

 3. HOW TO CONTRIBUTE
 ------------------------------------------------

-Send a email to contact@gtronick.com with your suggestions.
-Also, consider making a donation.
 Do you want to contribute to the code?
-Sure!, leave your contact info at the contact page at gtronick.com and submit the fom.
+Sure!, leave your contact info at the contact page at gtronick.com and submit the form, or send an email to contact@gtronick.com.